125 Examples in Word and Excel

 "An invoice in and of itself is not a "legal document," according to attorney Paul St. Marie of the St. Marie Law Firm Co., L.P.A.
 "It is simply a request for payment, no different than if you asked someone for money," he said.

-"An invoice is not legal binding because it is not a contract," Todd C. Scott, an attorney and legal ethics expert with Minnesota Lawyers Mutual Insurance Company, agrees.
+"An invoice is not legally binding because it is not a contract," Todd C. Scott, an attorney and legal ethics expert with Minnesota Lawyers Mutual Insurance Company, agrees.
 "An invoice is simply a correspondence from the business to the client informing the client what services were performed on their behalf and/or what goods are being provided."

 But just because they are not legal documents it does not mean there is no recourse for non-payment.